-For that I chill my reusable piping bag and a large star tip before filling in the whipped coconut cream frosting.
-Work fairly quickly when piping the frosting so that the warmth of your hands doesn’t melt the coconut cream.
+1. My favorite way to use whipped coconut cream is as a simple healthier cupcake frosting.
+It’s one way to turn healthy muffins into fancier cupcakes worthy of a party.
+For that, I chill my reusable piping bag and a large star tip before filling in the whipped coconut cream frosting.
+You will want to work fairly quickly when piping the frosting so that the warmth of your hands doesn’t melt the coconut cream.

 2. If strawberries and cream is a dessert you used to enjoy, now you can make strawberries and coconut cream!

-3. And finally, whenever I make a healthier version of frappes I like to top then with coconut whipped cream.
+3. And finally, whenever I make a healthier version of frappes I like to top them with coconut whipped cream.

 How to Flavor Coconut Whipped Cream